lexman/ex-continuous-processing/README.md

 Making the data will still succeed, but the pushing part will fail.
 The owner of the new project will have to configure a new set of keys : the public key in the github account, and the private key in the travis settings of the project.

+### What if someone submit a pull request ?
+Travis will make the data and will run the tests, so you'll know if the data is valid.
+But hopefully it will [skip the deploy phase](https://docs.travis-ci.com/user/deployment#Pull-Requests).
+So you'll know how a a pull request behave, except if the deploy phase was changed.

 ### What if I restart a former build ?
 Restarting a build which is not the last of a branch will fail.
 But what did you expect ?
 Only the last commit is allowed to publish on a branch, because it would be a mess if you could publish out-of-date data...
 Pushing will display this error message :